MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IX-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-B-Ocean-Coastal-Resource-Management/part-922-National-Marine-Sanctuary-Program-Regulations/subpart-D-National-Marine-Sanctuary-Permitting/section-922.33.md

 (8) There are no other factors that would make the issuance of a permit for the activity inappropriate; and

 (9) For Olympic Coast National Marine Sanctuary, the activity as proposed does not adversely affect any Washington Coast treaty tribe.

-P\>(b) *Permit terms and conditions.* The Director, at his or her discretion, may subject a permit issued under this subpart or other elevant subpart to such terms and conditions as he or she deems appropriate.
+(b) *Permit terms and conditions.* The Director, at his or her discretion, may subject a permit issued under this subpart or other relevant subpart to such terms and conditions as he or she deems appropriate.
 A permit granted pursuant to this subpart is nontransferable.

 (c) *Permit actions.* The Director may amend, suspend, or revoke a permit issued pursuant to this part or other relevant subpart for good cause.
 Procedures governing permit sanctions and denials for enforcement reasons are set forth in subpart D of 15 CFR part 904.